 STEP 3: Creating the correct partition structure for HoleOS

-Hard things start now.
-Select your hard drive (where you want to install HoleOS) and click on „!
+Select your hard drive (where you want to install HoleOS) and click on “!
 Delete !”.
 This will format your hard drive for HoleOS.
-Note that if you format your hard drive, every data will be lost on that drive, so keep that in mind.
-If you want to put HoleOS to a partition, create a partition for it in Windows or in the OS that you are using.
+Note: if you format your hard drive, every data will be lost on that drive, so keep that in mind.
+If you want to put HoleOS to a separate partition (dual-boot), create one for it in Windows or in the OS that you are using.

 After we formatted our hard drive, we should click on /dev/sdx? (x can be any letter) and create a partition that is 200 MiB smaller than the hard drive’s size.
 So in that example, the size is 476939 MiB.
 We need to write 476739 MiB then.